marianoguerra/flaviodb/README.rst

 the full change is here: https://github.com/marianoguerra/flaviodb/commit/9b6ef0ea2b9f0257733024b1468016a5d96b713c

-tolerating faults in our additions (?)
+Tolerating faults in our additions (?)
 --------------------------------------

 you know computers cannot be trusted, so we may want to run our commands in